GabrielHSSilveira/GabrielHSSilveira/README.md

 ![WINDOWS](https://img.shields.io/badge/Windows_11-0078d4?style=for-the-badge&logo=windows-11&logoColor=white)

 ## Special informations
-💻I currently work as a freelance developer for a AI development company.
+💻I currently work as a IT analist developer for a software development company.

-✏I'm currently deepening my knowledge in neural networks and databases.
+✏I'm currently deepening my knowledge in neural networks, databases and DevOps.

 🚀Always willing to work in groups, share knowledge and experiences.